-We have a once-in-a-generation opportunity to transform our region’s hospitals by 2030
+We have a once-in-a-generation opportunity to transform our region’s hospitals

 By creating a network of brand new and refurbished facilities, we’ll help local people live longer, healthier lives.
 By doing this, we’ll also make Lancashire and South Cumbria a world-leading centre of excellence for hospital care.